telerik/xaml-docs/controls/radgridview/columns/column-headers.md

 	                            Header="ID" />
 {{endregion}}

-Because it is of type __object__, you are not limited to just using plain text.
-For example, you can add a corresponding picture to the header text.
+The __Header__ property is of type __object__ and you are not limited to just using plain text.
+For example, you can add a corresponding picture to be displayed as header.

 #### __XAML__